La Jolla Tide Pools: Local Naturalist Tips & Best Spots (2026)

 (As an Amazon Associate, I earn from qualifying purchases.)
 If not on a tour where you have people helping you identify sea life, we like the California Seashore Life Pocket Guide, which identifies local birds, crabs, fish, clams, mussels, sea urchins, and other sea critters you might see in or near a tide pool area (sea slugs are oddly missing from it).

-If there is seagrass in an area, it is helpful to bring a light stick to brush it away as it floats over water gently.
-However, skip the stick if you or the kids can’t resist the temptation to poke animals or hidden areas where there might be sea creatures.
+If there is seagrass in an area, it is helpful to bring a light stick to brush it away as it floats over the water gently.
+However, skip the stick if you or the kids can’t resist poking animals or exploring hidden areas where sea creatures might be.

-A clear container helps kids see small animals like hermit crabs if you happen to catch one.
+A clear container helps kids see small animals, such as hermit crabs, if you happen to catch one.
 The naturalists at Birch Aquarium place water in a container and drop small animals into it for quick viewing before gently releasing them back into the same pool they were found in.

 In light of increased traffic to our tide pools, please minimize or resist picking up marine life.

-You may see little pieces of micro trash or trash as you comb through the rocky intertidal zone and enjoy the beach.
+You may see small pieces of microplastics or other trash as you comb through the rocky intertidal zone and enjoy the beach.
 If you have a small bag with you, it’s good tide pooling or beach etiquette to pick it up.

-We personally participate in beach clean-ups, and you’d be surprised by what washes up on shore that threaten the animals in our tide pools and can even be hazardous to beachgoers.
+We personally participate in beach clean-ups, and you’d be surprised by what washes up on shore that threatens the animals in our tide pools and can even be hazardous to beachgoers.

 See also: Best Things to Do in San Diego with Kids